 The group immediately began work in two important areas.
 The first was to have IB test scores receive the same coverage in the press as did the AP scores.
 Two years later, they were placed on the state's "Report Card" for the first time.
 The second focus was in the area of university recognition, particularly the University of California system.
 Although considerable gains were made from year to year, CIBO's efforts were finally realized in 1999 when the question was placed on the UC application, "Are you an International Baccalaureate Full Diploma candidate?"
 Currently students receiving the International Baccalaureate Diploma with 30 points receive 30 quarter or 20 semester units from the University of California.

 Their original vision of becoming an organization became a reality when the first constitution was actually drawn and ratified and the first officers elected in 1991.
 Jerry Chris, from Mission Viejo High School, became the first president at the initial CIBO meeting held in Irvine.
-Since that time, eight others have assumed the office of the president: Pat Prather from Rancho Buena Vista High School, Edi Nayer from Franklin High School, Pat Nuezel from Mira Loma High School, Dana Victorson from Laguna Hills High School, Sandra Schwarer from San Jose High Academy, Marcine Solarez from Newbury Park High School, Steve Rockenbach from David Starr Jordan High School, Diana Cinatl from La Quinta High School, and our current president, Robin Oliver from Sonora High School.
+Since that time, ten others have assumed the office of the president: Pat Prather from Rancho Buena Vista High School, Edi Nayer from Franklin High School, Pat Nuezel from Mira Loma High School, Dana Victorson from Laguna Hills High School, Sandra Schwarer from San Jose High Academy, Marcine Solarez from Newbury Park High School, Steve Rockenbach from David Starr Jordan High School, Diana Cinatl from La Quinta High School, Robin Oliver from Sonora High School, David Crawford from Scotts Valley High School and our current president, Michael Winsatt from Andrew P. Hill High School.
 In 2008 the organization signed a Cooperation and License agreement with the International Baccalaureate Organization in part controlling the use by Associations of any IB trademark that includes the name of the IB Organization, or the acronym "IB".
 Thus came the need to change the original name from "California International Baccalaureate Organization" (CIBO) to “The California Association of IB World Schools” (CAWS).